 So you spent a lot of time going through your closet, now what?
-You may be asking yourself what to do with my unwanted clothes?
+What do you do with your unwanted clothes?

 If you have gone through the exercise of what to do with former clothing trends in your closet (read here if you missed it), you may be wondering what to do with the items that aren’t staying in your closet anymore.

 Here is my hierarchy for what to do with those unwanted clothes.

 If you don’t care about creating a consignment account or making money from your clothes, consider a clothing swap with your friends.
 This is a fun way to get together, have everyone bring their clothes, shoes and accessories (that are still in good quality) and have a swap.
 Make it a party and have fun!

 To start – anything you have that is new with tags (NWT) put in a pile for consignment.
 Because of the tags, there is an increased chance that those items will be accepted (and therefore make you money).
 Then…

 - Separate the rest of the items into piles of varying quality.

 - My rule for things that should go in the consignment pile is – if you would give it to a friend then it’s ok to take to a consignment store.
 This means it should not have stains, pulls, tears, holes, missing pieces.
 It should not be pilled, overly worn, faded, etc. Everything that doesn’t make the cut goes into the donation pile.